Stock Picks

 S&P Picks and Pans

 S&P Picks & Pans is the daily (Monday through Friday) update on Standard & Poor's stock research.
 As far as institutional research goes, I have always liked S&P more than others because they are not an investment bank.
 This means they are not afraid to give sell recommendations and are not stock pimps.
-The stocks listed also tend to be stocks that have current news or companies issues which makes the research very timely and the format is easily readable.
+The stocks listed tend to be stocks that have current news, or companies with issues which makes the research very timely and the format easily readable.
 They usually only have the last 12 reports or so.
 BusinessWeek used to have S&P Picks & Pans

 Zach's - Profit from the Pros

-Profit from the Pros is a daily newsletter (Monday through Friday) with a few of Zachs stock picks.
+Profit from the Pros is a daily newsletter (Monday through Friday) with a few of Zach's stock picks.
 It is available to read for free through an email delivery or from their web site.
 The web site is formatted better than the email in my opinion.
 You can see the

 daily picks or see the